Best ways to sprout your cannabis seeds in different mediums

 Germinating marijuana seeds on paper towels is a common way to sprout cannabis seeds.
 In some cases, the grower will use a cotton pad instead.
 The methods for germination using paper towels and cotton padding are very similar.

-Step 1: Lay The Paper Towels On a Flat Surface - To germinate seeds using paper towels, you should lay paper towels on a countertop, then place some of the seeds on them.
-Cover the seeds using another towel.
+Step 1: Lay The Paper Towels On a Flat Surface - To germinate seeds using paper towels, you should lay paper towels on a countertop, then place some seeds on them.
+Next, cover the seeds using another towel.

-Step 3: Maintain The Temperature - Ensure that the room temperature is between 70 - 77 degrees Fahrenheit.
+Step 3: Maintain The Temperature - Ensure room temperature is between 20 to 25°C (68 to 77°F).
 You will want to maintain this temperature.
-Also you should wrap the seeds and place them in a dark place.
+Also, you should wrap the seeds and place them in a dark place.
 You will want to keep the seeds away from direct wind and sunlight.
 Within 2-5 days, the seeds should start to show tiny roots.
-You can plant them when they reach about 5 millimeters in length.
+You can plant them when they reach about 5 millimeters (0.2 Inch) in length.

 The paper towel method has some risks.
 This is because the seedlings might be destroyed during the unwrapping and potting stage.
-Also the roots can become entangled in the towel, and the roots of other seeds.
-Make sure you relocate the seeds before their roots get too long.
+Also, the roots can become entangled in the towel and the roots of other seeds.
+So make sure you relocate the seeds before their roots get too long.

 You can use your hands or some tweezers to move the seeds and place them in your medium of choice.